embeddedinn/embeddedinn.github.io/_posts/2017-09-10-Developing-an-MQTT-Custom-Skill-For-Alexa.md

 - Smart Home
 - MQTT

-excerpt: "Steps to setup a custom Alexa skill that would trigger an MQTT message to the users e-mail address topic"
+excerpt: "Steps to setup a custom Alexa skill that would trigger a MQTT message to the users e-mail address topic"

 ---
 <style>